 You will also need to perform routine water changes.
 Once every 1-2 weeks, remove and replace approximately 30% of the enclosure’s total water volume.
 As essential as filters are, periodically removing “old” water and replacing it with “new” water helps prevent toxic compounds from building up.
 To make water changes easier, use a siphon or water pump.

 Using a water conditioner like Zoo Med Reptisafe is helpful for managing chlorine and chloramines in the water, which can potentially irritate your turtle.

 Best substrate for red-eared sliders

-Red-eared sliders spend a significant amount of time on land, so it’s important to have several inches of sandy soil within easy access at all times, especially for females.
+Red-eared sliders can spend a significant amount of time on land, so it’s best practice to have several inches of sandy soil within easy access at all times, especially for females.
 Zoo Med Reptisoil works well for this purpose, or you can create your own mix of approximately 80% clean topsoil and 20% play sand (measured by volume).

-Substrate is not required in the water portion of the setup, but it does make things more attractive.
+Substrate is not required in the water portion of the setup, but it does make things more attractive, and gives your turtle a source of enrichment via encouraging digging behavior.
 Sand and crushed coral work best for red-eared sliders.
 If you choose to use substrate, make sure to clean it with a siphon during every water change.
 Avoid pebbles and gravel.

 How to decorate a red-eared slider enclosure

 Décor is about more than just creating an attractive enclosure — it’s also about boosting the enclosure’s functionality.
-Here are some ideas:
+An empty enclosure is more likely to create a bored pet.
+Here are some ideas to get you started:

 - live/artificial plants